pactus-project/PIPs/PIPs/pip-33.md

 ## Abstract

 This proposal outlines the introduction of a new address type known as the "Lock Account Address."
-The purpose of this new feature is to enhance transaction security and offer users a mechanism to lock their assets for a specified period, thereby promoting better financial management within our platform.
+The purpose of this new feature is to offer users a mechanism to lock their assets for a specified period, thereby promoting better financial management within our platform.

 ## Motivation